Aloe vera gel

 DefinitionThis section has been translated automatically.

-Aloe vera gel is a product derived from the real aloe(aloe vera).
-The Aloe vera gel is extracted from the water-storing parenchyma of the Aloe leaves.
-The high content of polysaccharides (main components are D-glucose and D-mannose) causes a mucilaginous consistency.
-Furthermore, the gel contains the simple sugars glucose, mannose, galactose and xylose, water-soluble vitamins, various vitamins and minerals.
-Amino acids, the enzymes amylase, alkaline phosphatase, lipase.
-In addition, there is salicylic acid, various glycoproteins and aloenins.
+Aloe vera gel is a product derived from real aloe(aloe vera).
+Aloe vera gel is obtained from the water-storing parenchyma of the aloe leaves.
+The high content of polysaccharides (the main components are D-glucose and D-mannose) gives the gel a mucilaginous consistency.
+The gel also contains the simple sugars glucose, mannose, galactose and xylose, water-soluble vitamins, various amino acids, the enzymes D-glucose and D-mannose.
+Amino acids, the enzymes amylase, alkaline phosphatase and lipase.
+Salicylic acid, various glycoproteins and aloenins are also present.

-Aloe vera gel is used cosmetically and naturopathically in a number of indications and applications.
-Significant superiority has been demonstrated in 2 psoriasis studies .
+Aloe vera gel is used cosmetically and naturopathically in a range of indications and applications.
+Significant superiority was demonstrated in 2 psoriasis studies .
 The preparations are only rarely used in this indication.

-Aloe vera gel is said to be anti-inflammatory, antibacterial and to promote wound healing.
+Aloe vera gel is said to be anti-inflammatory, antibacterial and promote wound healing.

 Authors